jinlee/418-final/index.md

 More examples can be found in the [Documentation](guide.html) section.

-Under the hood, we get around the restrictions mentioned above by doing the following.
+Under the hood, we get around the restrictions mentioned above by doing the
+following:

 1. Take the user supplied function (such as the function they want to `map` for each element in the array), and create a javascript file on the fly.
 This involves taking the user specified function, 'stringifying' it, and putting in boilerplate code around it.
-This string gets passed into a new object which acts as a pseudo file for use by the browser
+This string gets passed into a new object which acts as a pseudo file for use by the browser.

 2. Now we are able to spawn the requested number of web workers.
-Each worker receives a partition of the array to compute over.
-Each web worker receives their partition of the array in one of two ways.
-Either the array has to be copied (byte by byte) over from the master via message passing.
-The second, more efficient method is provided by 'transferable objects'.
-If the array that the user passes in is of the right type (such as an int array), then the array can be 'transferred' from the master to the web worker[^1].
+Each worker receives a partition[^1] of the array to compute over.
+Each web worker receives its partition of the array in one of two ways.
+Either the array has to be copied (byte by byte) over from the master via message passing, or a more efficient method is provided by 'transferable objects'.
+If the array that the user passes in is of the right type (such as an int array), then the array can be 'transferred' from the master to the web worker[^2].
 This transfer is simply a transfer of ownership, and no byte by byte copying is carried out.
 However, the master has now given up its ability to access the array.

 3. Each web worker iterates down their partition and calls the user specified map function.
-Once they are finished, they send the result back to the master.
+Once it has finished, it sends the result back to the master.
 This process is similar to before.
-Either the results are copied or transferred (if the resulting array is an array of ints, for example).
+The results are either copied or transferred (if the resulting array is an array of ints, for example).

 4. Once the master has heard back from all the web workers, it merges back the